 I had been pretty sure that the odds were in favour of us finding at least a few open boulangeries, but, as you’ve probably guessed, this was not the case.
 We did not pass one, in the whole of our thirty-to-forty minute walk.
 Probably the first time in history that this has ever happened to anyone in Paris.

 Eventually, though, we were seated, and thankfully, my guests thought it was well worth the hassle when we got what we’d come for: the house hot chocolate.
-You’ll have to read my previous post on the place for an in-depth description (here’s another link; you’re welcome…), but suffice to say the stuff is so thick, it’s almost more like a solid than a liquid.
+You’ll have to read my previous post on the subject for an in-depth description, but suffice to say the stuff is so thick, it’s almost closer to a solid than a liquid.
 Practically ganache in a cup, the chocolat chaud at ‘Les Deux Magots’ is by far the best I have ever tasted and surely every chocolate-lover’s dearest dream.

 Equally enjoyable was the conversation: my friends and I sat and put the world to rights, dissecting all manner of topics political, historical and cultural, until the last drops of pure, unadulterated chocolate heaven had been scraped from our cups and jugs – and then for a little while longer.
-It was more than a little satisfying to remember that such an impressive litany of literary, philosophical and intellectual ‘greats’ – including Sartre, Camus, Hemingway and Brecht, to name but a few – had sat having similar debates and discussions in the very same place.
+It was more than a little satisfying to remember, as we thanked the waiters and wound our way through the tiny tables on our way out, that such an impressive litany of literary, philosophical and intellectual ‘greats’ – including Sartre, Camus, Hemingway and Brecht, to name but a few – had once sat having similar debates and discussions in this very same place.

 The remainder of the afternoon saw us taking a self-guided tour of the Saint-Germain-des-Prés area (so worth exploring if you want somewhere quintessentially ‘Paris’ and a little off the beaten track), which included a stop at my ‘magic’ bookshop, and then on to the Latin Quarter, where I introduced my friends to the fabled Shakespeare & Co.
 The day ended with dinner at a little restaurant just up the road from my apartment, which I’ve liked the look of for a while – though I wasn’t prepared for it to be quite as lovely as it turned out to be!
 The place managed to be cool, quirky and cute all at once; and with one of the most reasonably-priced menus I’ve encountered since my arrival in this beautiful-but-cripplingly-expensive city, I can definitely see myself becoming a regular… Overall, a perfect note on which to end a perfect weekend.
 When can we do it again?